-Standing waves are wavelengths of sound that fit perfectly between two parallel surfaces.
-Because the wavelength fits perfectly, its reflections, when perpendicular to the surface, will be in-phase and get boosted in intensity via constructive interference.
+Standing waves are wavelengths of sound that fit perfectly between two parallel surfaces because the wavelength fits perfectly.
+When perpendicular to the surface, its reflections will be in phase and get boosted in intensity via constructive interference.

 How To Eliminate Microphone Feedback For Good

 There is always a risk of feedback when microphones and loudspeakers are used together in the same space.
 We discussed the factors that influence feedback, but what are the methods of eliminating feedback?